 Lay out the approach that the best use to accomplish what the prospect is trying to do.
-Odds are that they will be all ears as you help them see what important things they do not already know but that they could know if you were on their team.
-On the other hand, if it turns out that they are already know, and are already doing, what the best do then they may not be a good customer after all.
+Odds are that s/he will be all ears as you help her/him see what important things s/he does not already know but could know if you were on the team.
+On the other hand, if it turns out that s/he already knows, and is already doing, what the best do then s/he may not be a good prospect after all.

 Step-4: Describe alternative courses of action.

-If what they are trying to accomplish is truly important and the stakes are high, they would be foolish to continue as they were.
-If it is hard to get it right on their own, then it should be an obvious decision to get outside help assuming outside help is available at a price that makes sense relative to the value of accomplishing the objective and the cost of failure.
+If what the prospect seeks to accomplish is truly important and the stakes are high, it would be foolish to continue as if you had never appeared.
+If it is hard to go it alone, then the obvious decision should be to get outside help assuming outside help is available and at a price that makes sense relative to the value of accomplishing the objective and the cost of failure.

 Step-5: Recommend next steps.

 Use your best judgment to recommend which of the alternatives they should follow.
-Lay out what they should do, what they should have you do or provide, and what value that leads to for their organization.
-Make clear that this is an important part of what your organization does and that it would be an honor to turn them from a prospect into a customer and under what terms.
+Lay out what the prospect should do, what the prospect should have you do or provide, and what value that leads to for their organization.
+Make clear that what you would do is an important part of what your organization does and that it would be an honor to turn them from a prospect into a customer and under what terms.

-Below is an example of key points related to each of the five steps in a real example used by a firm that sold Program Management Office services to top government agencies.
+The graphic below presents key points related to each of the five steps in a real example used by a firm that sold program management and governance services to top government agencies.